backamblock/blesta-languagepack-de_DE/readme.md

 -----

 Here is a GOOD German Language Pack for FREE!

-With the €50 variant, you don't know what's coming.
+With the €50 variant from google, you also don't know what's coming.

 and Translate.blesta.com is rubbish... let's face it!